 All this sounds like a loop of confusion.
 I was in my twenties, single, with minimal responsibilities and I was happy to learn.
 I took up as many learning experiences as they opened up to me and now I am glad I did.

-Everything I learned during this time helped me narrow my interests such that I can focus and put all my energy on one thing now.
+Everything I learned during this time helped me narrow my interests such that I can focus and put all my energy into one thing now.

 3. Pick your interest and run with it